Abstract Review Categories

 114. Sickle Cell Disease, Sickle Cell Trait and Other Hemoglobinopathies, Excluding Thalassemias: Clinical and Epidemiological

-200s - Leukocytes, Inflammation and Immunology
+200s - Leukocytes, Inflammation, and Immunology

 These categories generally exclude hematopoiesis (500s), leukemias (600s), or aspects of leukocyte biology related to transplantation, cell processing or gene therapies (700s and 801).

-201. Granulocytes, Monocytes and Macrophages
+201. Granulocytes, Monocytes, and Macrophages

 203. Lymphocytes and Acquired or Congenital Immunodeficiency Disorders

-300s - Hemostasis, Thrombosis and Vascular Wall Biology
+300s - Hemostasis, Thrombosis, and Vascular Wall Biology

-301. Vasculature, Endothelium, Thrombosis and Platelets: Basic and Translational
+301. Platelets and Megakaryocytes: Basic and Translational

 311. Disorders of Platelet Number or Function: Clinical and Epidemiological